myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 We need to ensure that tenant data is isolated from other tenants.
 This could be at the database level, or at the code level; regardless, we need to ensure that a tenant can't access another tenant's data.

-### TL;DR
+## The source code

 Just want to see it in action?
-You can find the code for this post on [GitHub](https://github.com/myquay/Microsoft.AspNetCore.Contrib.MultiTenant).
+You can find the code for this series on [GitHub](https://github.com/myquay/Microsoft.AspNetCore.Contrib.MultiTenant).
 I refer to the library quite a bit in this post so it's worth checking out to see how it all fits together.

 ## Tenant Resolution

-First things first we need a way to identify which tenant is making the current request, to do this we need to be able to extract something from the HTTP request that identifies which tenant we need to load.
+We need a way to identify which tenant is making the current request, to do this we need to be able to extract something from the HTTP request that identifies which tenant we need to load.

 To do this we use a `ITenantResolutionStrategy` to extract the tenant identifier from the request.
-For example this could be a domain, a path, or a header in the request.
+For example this could be the domain, path, or a header in the request.

-In the library we define a `HostResolutionStrategy` which uses the request host to resolve the tenant.
+In the library we define a `HostResolutionStrategy` which uses the host to resolve the tenant.
 This is a common approach for SaaS applications where each tenant has their own subdomain.

 ```csharp
 /// <summary>